Monarchy of Norway: Ledaal

 Ledaal is a large manor house in Stavanger.
-The manor originally belonged to the influential Kielland family but has been the property of Stavanger Museum since 1936 and a became royal residence in 1949.
+The manor originally belonged to the influential Kielland family but has been the property of Stavanger Museum since 1936 and became a royal residence in 1949.

 Other residences

 Bygdøy Royal Estate, the official summer residence, is situated in Oslo.
 Bygdøy has been under extensive restoration and has therefore not been used regularly since the accession of King Harald V in 1991.
 The restoration was finalized in 2007 and has been frequently used by the royal family ever since.
 The Royal Lodge or Kongsseteren is located in Holmenkollen, and used by the Royal Family as a residence for Christmas and Holmenkollen Ski Festival each year.
 Oscarshall palace, a maison de plaisance, also situated in Oslo, but seldom used.

 The crown princely couple resides at Skaugum Manor in Asker municipality outside of Oslo, while the three princesses of Norway live on estates in Oslo, Fredrikstad and Rio de Janeiro, Brazil.
 Both Skaugum and Bygdøy Royal Estate are working farms producing grain, milk and meat; the profits are re-invested in the farms themselves.
 In 2004 the King transferred management of the farming activities on Bygdøy to the Norwegian Museum of Cultural History.

 The King owns a royal yacht bearing the name HNoMY Norge.
-Manned and maintained by the Royal Norwegian Navy, it is used both for official and private travels in Norway and abroad.
+Crewed and maintained by the Royal Norwegian Navy, it is used both for official and private travels in Norway and abroad.
 The Norwegian Railway Museum maintains a royal train carriage.

 The royal family also possess several other holiday homes of a private nature.